NBISweden/workshop-reproducible-research/pages/containers/containers-2-the-basics.md

 > **Quick recap** <br>
 > In this section we've learned:
 >
-> - How to use `docker pull` for downloading images from a remote repository.
+> - How to use `docker pull` for downloading remotely stored images
 > - How to use `docker image ls` for getting information about the images we
 >   have on our system.
 > - How to use `docker run` for starting a container from an image.